LeonardMuia/LeonardMuia/README.md

 ##### NOW

-- ✨ Working at PSM Consult, building ERP and SAAS applications in Laravel;
+- ✨ Working at Jibu Labs, building jengarealty.com using NextJS, Flask and MongoDB;
-- ✨ Building prototype for an African startup in Real Estate.
+- ✨ Building a Flutter application for a auto-repair company in Kenya.

 ##### BIO